 Inside some of the newer carriages, intrepid explorers can find old train tickets.
 A couple of the Hungarian steam engines have a red star on the front, which is how the place got its name among the locals.

 In addition, one of the trains left on the site is a MAV 301 engine, one of only a few still in existence.
-According to rumors, there is a strong possibility that some of the German freight cars stored there were ones used to transport Hungarian Jews to Auschwitz during the Nazi occupation of World War II.
+According to rumors, there is a strong possibility that some of the German freight cars stored there were ones used to transport Hungarian Jews during the German National Socialist occupation of World War II.

 Over time, the Red Star Train Graveyard has become overgrown by plants and the trains have succumbed to rust, but that hasn’t stopped it from becoming a unique local attraction.
 The place is a draw not only for those who are fond of abandoned places but also people who are interested in trains and history.